Kailash Yatra Fixed Departure Date 2026 Click Here

 Highest Altitude: 4,650M/15,256FT | Darchen

 You will take a short drive to the sacred Lake Manasarovar.
 Today is a spiritual day, focused on performing puja (prayer rituals) at the lake.
-You will also take part in Parikrama, walking along the shores of the lake to offer prayers.
-This means you will spend most of the morning and early afternoon around Lake Manasarovar.
+Following the prayers, you will obtain a Parikrama vehicle ticket and continue the Manasarovar Parikrama by vehicle, which travels around the lake and offers beautiful views of the Tibetan landscape.

-Then, around 4:00 PM, you drive back to Darchen.
+After completing the parikrama around 3:00 PM, you drive back to Darchen.
 Arrive at your hotel, relax, and enjoy dinner.
 This evening is perfect for resting and preparing for the Kora trek around Mount Kailash, which starts tomorrow.

 Itinerary Details